Paul Trollope: Cardiff City

 At the end of the 2015–16 season, Cardiff manager Russell Slade moved into a head of football role and Trollope was named as his successor, his first job in management since departing Bristol Rovers six years previously.
 Slade later resigned from his role, after just two weeks, on 3 June.
 After a poor start to the season, winning 2 of his opening 12 matches, Trollope was sacked by the club on 4 October 2016.

 Brighton & Hove Albion

 On 24 November 2016, Trollope joined Brighton & Hove Albion as assistant manager.
 After the sacking of Chris Hughton on 13 May 2019 as Brighton manager, Trollope was also relieved of his duties at the club.

 Nottingham Forest

 On 8 October 2020, Trollope again followed former manager Chris Hughton as assistant, joining Nottingham Forest.

 Luton Town

 In November 2022, Trollope joined Luton Town as joint-assistant manager to former international teammate Rob Edwards.

 Southampton

 On 25 June 2025, Trollope joined Southampton as assistant manager.

+Wolverhampton Wanderers

+On 21 November 2025, Trollope joined Wolverhampton Wanderers as assistant head coach, reuniting with Rob Edwards.
+Following relegation, he departed the club alongside Edwards at the end of the 2025–26 season.